daquioag/team-SAL/docs/customization.md

 ---
 ## Adding a Java Project to your Github
 This instruction set shows you how to:
-- Adding Version Control to IntelliJ
+- Adding Version Control to a project through IntelliJ
 - Sharing a project on your Github
 - Committing and Pushing a Project